Complaints Handling Improvement Program – at a glance

 - introduced Feedback Assist, a widget on our website for customers to provide feedback or make a complaint online

 - revised our Complaints Handling Policy and procedures

-- launched a range of resources for complaint handlers in the Complaints Managers Toolkit (staff only).
+- launched a range of resources for complaint handlers in the Complaints Managers Toolkit (staff only)

-In 2017 and 2018, we are also introducing new systems to capture and report on information about complaints, so this information can be used to further strengthen our systems for complaint handling.
+- introduced new systems to capture and report on information about complaints, so this information can be used to further strengthen our systems for complaint handling.

 We will continue to develop resources to assist parents, carers and communities to provide feedback or make a complaint about our schools and other services.

 For more information about our complaints handling processes, visit our complaints, compliments and suggestions page.

 - Term 1 2019 - Introduced an online complaint form and additional resources to support staff managing complaints.